Main Street Historic District (Flushing, Michigan): Laurel House Hotel

 101 Main St. Built 1890–1895.
 Two story Italianate brick building.

 Built on the site of a wood-framed hotel that burned in 1878.
 The wood building was purchased by Mary Passmore in the early 1870s.
-After the fire, a new 3 story brick building was erected by Mary.
-The three story brick building was used as a hotel.
-The top story was removed after a fire on September 21, 1890, and was cut down to 2 stories.
+After the fire, a new, three-story brick building was erected by Mary.
+The three-story brick building was used as a hotel.
+The top story was removed after a fire on September 21, 1890, and was cut down to two stories.
 By the mid-1920s the building was no longer used as a hotel.
 The Flushing Observer occupied the second story from 1894 to 1919.

 Arza Niles & Lyman Davie Building

-104 Main St. Built in 1886, 3rd story added in 1889.
-Three story Italianate brick building.
+104 Main St. Built in 1886.
+Three-story Italianate brick building.

 Built by Arza Niles and Lyman Davie in 1886.
-The 3rd story was added in 1889 for the Odd Fellows lodge and used until 1916.
+The third story was added in 1889 for the Odd Fellows lodge and used until 1916.

 Davie's Opera House

 107 E Main St. Built in 1882.

 Built in 1882 by Lyman E Davie.
 Contains the first cornerstone ever laid in Flushing.
 The cornerstone was secured from the site of the Flushing Stone Quarry.
 Davie's Opera House was located on the second floor.
 The building originally had a Balcony.
 The building was purchased in 1916 by the Odd Fellows lodge.